1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image43]
 Figure 4.1.1.3.1- Interview with Mr Deepak Kumar, FCI Lecturer Of Multimedia University Cyberjaya

-The Lecturer provides valuable feedback throughout the interview on functions and features of the portal usability and preferences.
+The Lecturer provides valuable feedback throughout the interview on functions and features of the system usability and preferences.
 Lecturer inputs have been incorporated into the functional requirements to ensure practical and academic relevance.

 ### **4.1.2 Interview 2** {#4.1.2-interview-2}